The main ways norovirus is transmitted are:

 People are infectious for at least 3 days after recovery and in some cases for up to 2 weeks.

-Some people may show no signs or symptoms; however, they are still contagious and can spread the virus to others.
+Some people may show no signs or symptoms; however, they are still contagious.

 Diagnosis of norovirus infection is usually based on symptoms.
 Infection can be confirmed by testing a stool sample for the presence of norovirus.